damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 ### Build, Test, and Deploy

 - Continuous Integration built-in ([GitLab CI][ci]), allowing you to run endless scripts with [GitLab Multi Runner][runner], which use an autoscaling method, making multiple simultaneous builds not only possible, but fast
 - [GitLab CI templates][ci-templates], to make your live easy when configuring a new project
 - GitLab [merge requests][mr], with in-line commenting, which is the best way to review your code, get feedback and approval
 - [Merge conflict resolution][mr-confl-ui] from the user interface, making easier than ever solving them out-of-the-box, faster than any other way
 - GitLab [Pipelines][pipes], with which you run multiple scripts in sequence or in parallel, whichever suits you best, and visualize the entire pipeline, making any error easily identifiable
-- [Environments] support, so you can deploy your code to different enviroments, as `staging` and `production`
+- [Environments] support, so you can deploy your code to different environments, as `staging` and `production`
-- [Continuous Delivery and Continuous Deployment][ci-cd-post] build-in support, to allow you to choose between deploying manually or automatically to whichever environment you choose, and `rollback` to the previous working version with a click of a button, whenever something goes wrong
+- [Continuous Delivery and Continuous Deployment][ci-cd-post]
+build-in support, to allow you to choose between deploying manually or automatically to whichever environment you choose, and `rollback` to the previous working version with a click of a button, whenever something goes wrong

 ![Build, Test and Deploy](/images/blogimages/gitlab-com-vs-gitlab-ee-vs-gitlab-ce/build-test-deploy.png)

 ### Automation & Integration

 - [GitLab Webhooks][ce-webhooks], allowing you to automate repetitive processes, integrating with external tools and applications a discomplicated process
-- [GitLab Pages][pages], a static webserver which [supports][pages-post] custom domains and subdomains, SSL/TLS encryption and builds any SSGs.
+- [GitLab Pages][pages], a static webserver which [supports][pages-post]
+custom domains and subdomains, SSL/TLS encryption and builds any SSGs.
 It was specially designed to attend web developers, and for making it easier for developers to deploy their website from the same platform they use for developing their software applications
 - [GitLab Container Registry], the first Docker registry that is fully-integrated with Git repository management, allowing you to build and deploy your Docker image right from GitLab, automatically
 - [GitLab Cycle Analytics][gca]: a new feedback tool, which allows you to track the time taken by your team to evolve in a project, from the first step (creating a new issue) until the last step (deploying to production).
 This is what we call "going [from idea to production with GitLab][idea-prod]"
 - A lot of external [integrations], such as [Jira], [Jenkins], [Slack], [Shippable], [Digital Ocean], [Koding], [Mesosphere] and many others
 - [GitLab API][api]: Automate GitLab via a simple and powerful API.